intel/QATzip/README.md

 `ICP_ROOT`: the root directory of your QAT driver source tree

-`QATZIP_ROOT`: the root directory of your QATzip source tree
+`QZ_ROOT`: the root directory of your QATzip source tree

 **Enable huge page feature configure huge page**